isomerpages/sportsg-sportcares/_initiatives/Coaching Opportunities with SportCares.md

 * Persons with Disabilities (PwDs)
 * Isolated seniors

-And here’s a quick look of the coaching opportunities at SportCares:
+**And here’s a quick look at some of the coaching opportunities at SportCares:**
-* Community Sports Programmes (i.e., Community Futsal Programme, Community Swimming Programme) covering rugby, swimming, futsal, athletics, basketball and others
+* Community Sports Programmes (i.e., Community Futsal Programme, Community Swimming Programme) covering various sports such as rugby, swimming, futsal, athletics, basketball

-* Youth Sports Programmes (i.e., Saturday Night Lights, MulitSport Programme) covering football, basketball, sepak takraw and others
+* Youth Sports Programmes (i.e., Saturday Night Lights, MulitSport Programme) covering various sports such as football, basketball, sepak takraw

 * PwD Programmes (i.e., Play-Ability, Yes!
-I Can), covering football, swimming, basketball, tennis, badminton and others
+I Can), covering various sports such as football, swimming, basketball, tennis, badminton

-* Supporting outreach events
+* Supporting outreach events hosted by SportCares and our community partners

 * Relief coaching